kehantan/labbook/docs/protein/sds_page.rst

 #.
 Cover the gel with Coomasie blue stain.
 #.
 Place the container on the rocking platform.
 #.
-Stain the gel for about 30 mins to 3 hrs.
+Stain the gel for 30 mins to 3 hrs.
 #.
 Remove the staining solution.

 Destaining